 People who have diabetes are prone to various foot conditions.
 The two main conditions that are responsible for foot problems are Peripheral Vascular Disease (PVD) and Peripheral Neuropathy (PN).
 We will look at PVD in this article

 As the disease progresses, leg or feet pain occurs even when you are not walking.
-Changes in the skin, including decreased skin temperature, or thin, brittle, shiny skin on the legs and feet, hair loss on the legs are noticed.
-Weakness or heaviness in the limbs or thickened and discoloured nails are observed more often.
+Changes in the skin, including decreased skin temperature, thin, brittle, shiny skin on the legs and feet, and hair loss on the legs are noticed.
+Weakness or heaviness in the limbs or thickened and discolored nails are observed more often.

 PVD can eventually become a severe problem if not treated timely.
 It can lead to the development of foot ulcers and gangrene and may require amputation of the leg.